emmanueljamesalberca/lost-and-found-system/README.md

 └── README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-🧠 Key Features
+# Key Features

-📋 Report Lost or Found ItemsSubmit forms with item details and optional image uploads.
+- Report Lost or Found ItemsSubmit forms with item details and optional image uploads.

-🔍 Search & Filter ItemsReal-time search on both lost and found sections.
+- Search & Filter ItemsReal-time search on both lost and found sections.

-🖼️ Image Upload & PreviewLocal preview before submission using FileReader().
+- Image Upload & PreviewLocal preview before submission using FileReader().

-🔄 Status Management Mark items as found or returned directly from the interface.
+- Status Management Mark items as found or returned directly from the interface.

-💾 Persistent StorageMySQL data and uploads persist even when containers are stopped.
+- Persistent StorageMySQL data and uploads persist even when containers are stopped.

-⚡ One-Command DeploymentEntire system deployable with Docker Compose in seconds.
+- One-Command DeploymentEntire system deployable with Docker Compose in seconds.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-🧰 Core API Endpoints

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🧱 Backend Design Notes